remlapmot/remlapmot.github.io/content/post/2025-03-08-amend-commit-messages/index.en.md

 If you want to do achieve this the proper way or amend the contents of previous commits you'll need to perform an interactive rebase.
 That is a little bit tricky to perform in the terminal, although there are lots of helpful YouTube videos and blogposts showing how to do it.

 If you ever need to do this I recommend using the [Lazygit](https://github.com/jesseduffield/lazygit) terminal user interface, which has the best interface to interactive rebasing I've seen.
-To start the process, navigate to the _Reflog_ pane (by pressing <kbd>Tab</kbd> twice), then use your up and down arrows to select your target commit, and press <kbd>Shift</kbd>+<kbd>A</kbd>.
+To start the process, navigate to the _Reflog_ pane (by pressing <kbd>Tab</kbd> twice), then use your up and down arrows to select your target commit, and either press <kbd>r</kbd> to reword (i.e., amend the commit message) or <kbd>e</kbd> to edit the commit itself (or choose one of the other options listed at the bottom).

 <img src="/post/2025/amend-commit-messages/img/09-lazygit.png" alt="Screenshot of starting to amend a commit message in the Lazygit TUI." width="630" style="display: block; margin: auto;">